neuro-inc/neuro-cli/docs/blob_storage_reference.rst

             encoded_md5 = base64.b64encode(md5_digest).decode()

       :param str bucket_name: Name of the bucket.
-      :param str key: Key of the object.
+      :param str key: Key of the blob.
-      :param bytes body: Body of the object.
+      :param bytes body: Body of the blob.
 Can be passed as either :class:`bytes` or as an ``AsyncIterator[bytes]``.
       :param int size: Size of body in bytes.
 Only required if body is passed as an ``AsyncIterator[bytes]``.